Skip to content

 There are some situations where you might not need an attorney.

-Soft-tissue injury claims are usually pretty straightforward.
+Soft-tissue injury claims from minor accidents are usually pretty straightforward.

 The compensation for most soft tissue injuries is a total of your medical bills, your out-of-pocket expenses, lost wages, and a nominal amount for pain and suffering.